This post may contain affiliate links. Read our disclosure policy here.

 What Goes on a Turkey & Bacon Sandwich

-Customize this sandwich with your kid’s favorite ingredients and the lunchbox will come back empty!
+Customize this turkey sandwich with your kid’s favorite ingredients and the lunchbox will come back empty!
 I like to spread mayonnaise and mustard over the bread.
 Hummus is another tasty choice!

 Lettuce and tomato are optional, but a kid-friendly way to add more veggies to the lunchbox.
 If you don’t have shredded lettuce on hand, any lettuce leaves or greens work.